oras-project/artifacts-spec/artifact-manifest.md

 The ORAS Artifact manifest is similar to the [OCI image manifest][oci-image-manifest-spec], but removes constraints defined on the image-manifest such as a required `config` object and required & ordinal `layers`.
 It then adds a `subject` property supporting a graph of independent, but link artifacts.
 The addition of a new manifest does not change, nor impact the `image.manifest`.
-It provides a means to define a wide range of artifacts, including a chain of related artifacts enabling SBoMs, on-demand loading, signatures and metadata that can be related to an `image.manifest` or `image.index`.
+It provides a means to define a wide range of artifacts, including a chain of related artifacts enabling SBoMs, on-demand loading, signatures and metadata that can be related to an `image.manifest`, `image.index` or another `artifact.manifest`.
 By defining a new manifest, registries and clients opt-into new capabilities, without breaking existing registry and client behavior or setting expectations for scenarios to function when the client and/or registry may not yet implement new capabilities.

 For usage and scenarios, see [scenarios.md](./scenarios.md)